 There are several symptoms associated with PCOS but the biggest one for me is the weight gain and the trouble losing the weight.
 For as long as I can remember I was always the “plump” girl in my circle of friends (I REFUSE to call my self heavy or fat because I have never felt that way about myself).
 After my emotional roller coaster, I was pretty bummed out and of course put on more weight.
 One day I looked in the mirror and was shocked at what I saw looking back at me.
 So I decided it was time to take my life back and not let PCOS run it for me.
 I researched everything about PCOS….what type of diet I should be on, what I shouldn’t eat, what herbal remedies I could try, anything to help me lose the weight.
 Then I thought “whats wrong with just old-fashioned hard work and eating healthy”?

-At the beginning of 2015, I set a goal for myself of losing 30 lbs by my 30th birthday which was in July.
+At the beginning of 2015, I originally set a goal for myself of losing 30 lbs by my 30th birthday which was in July.
 I missed my goal by just a few pounds which is a bummer but I didn’t let that stop me.
 A few weeks later I dropped the last few pounds I needed to get to that 30 lb mark.
-My new goal is to lose 20 more by the end of the year.
-The difference being we are currently seeking fertility help at Shady Grove in hopes to conceive our first child.
+Fast forward to today and I’m now 70 lbs lighter and almost to my first major weight loss goal.
+This weight loss goal has ultimate meaning because we can finally move forward with our fertility treatments at Shady Grove in hopes to conceive our first child.
 So follow along with me in this journey to a healthier new me and finally being able to say I’m pregnant!